Comparison of Methods for Rotating a Point in $\mathbb{R}^3$: From Vector Algebra to Geometric Algebra: Geometric Algebra details

 which defines \(\mv{v} \wedge \mv{w} = \mv{v}\mv{w} - \mv{v} \cdot \mv{w}\), called the \emph{wedge product}.
 Note the resemblance and difference to \(\mv{v} \times \mv{w}\): the coefficients are the same, but \(\mv{v} \wedge \mv{w}\) uses the dual bivectors as basis compared to the regular basis vectors used in \(\mv{v} \times \mv{w}\).
 We do have

 where \(\theta\) is the angle between~\(\mv{v}\) and~\(\mv{w}\).

-Also note that in general the geometric product of two vectors is the sum of a scalar and a bivector.
-In fact, products of vectors are like complex numbers in the plane spanned by those vectors, since such a product is a linear combination of the scalar unit~\(1\) and a unit bivector, which squares to~\(-1\).
-To see the latter, consider bivector \(x\, \e{23} + y\, \e{31} + c\, \e{12}\) and calculate its square.
+Also note that in general the geometric product of two vectors in three dimensions is the sum of a scalar and a bivector.
+In fact, the product of two vectors is like a complex number in the plane spanned by those vectors, since such a product is a linear combination of the scalar unit~\(1\) and a unit bivector, which squares to~\(-1\).
+To see the latter, consider bivector \(x\, \e{23} + y\, \e{31} + z\, \e{12}\) and calculate its square.
 This comes to \(-\left(x^2+y^2+z^2\right)\).

-The scalar part \(\mv{v} \cdot \mv{w}\) equals zero if and only if \(\mv{v} \perp \mv{w}\) and the bivector part \(\mv{v} \wedge \mv{w}\) vanishes if and only if \(mv{v} \parallel \mv{w}\).
+The scalar part \(\mv{v} \cdot \mv{w}\) equals zero if and only if \(\mv{v} \perp \mv{w}\) and the bivector part \(\mv{v} \wedge \mv{w}\) vanishes if and only if \(\mv{v} \parallel \mv{w}\).
 We also see that if \(\mv{v} \perp \mv{w}\), then \(\mv{v}\mv{w} = \mv{v} \wedge \mv{w} = - \mv{w} \wedge \mv{v} = - \mv{w}\mv{v}\).
 Moreover, if \(\mv{v} \parallel \mv{w}\), then \(\mv{v}\mv{w} = \mv{v} \cdot \mv{w} = \mv{w} \cdot \mv{v} = \mv{w}\mv{v}\).